HealthOne Blog

 4. Back pain- poor positioning of the soles or lack of cushioning can result in discomfort that orthotics can reduce.

 5. Bunions- painful bumps that develop because of structural complications in the bone of the foot, the metatarsophalangeal joint.
-Bunions can be painful that develop at the floor of the toe and cause foot imperfections.
+Bunions can be painful and develop at the base of the toe, causing foot imperfections.

 6. Bursitis- it affects the joints.
-Bursae are sacs that are banded by Synovial Cells - which produce a lubricant to reduce the friction between the tissue and tendons near the joints and aids in easy moving of the joints.
-When these sacs become inflamed it is named bursitis.
+Bursae are sacs that are lined by synovial cells, which produce a lubricant to reduce the friction between the tissue and tendons near the joints and aid in easy movement of the joints.
+When these sacs become inflamed, it is called bursitis.

 7. Flat feet- Orthotics can help aid your flat feet for proper foot positioning.

-8. Hammertoes- a common deformity of the second, third, or fourth toe, usually caused by wearing tight or constricted shoes.
-Orthotics aids in support to the feet so that hammertoe does get worse.
+8. Hammertoes- a common deformity of the second, third, or fourth toe, usually caused by wearing tight or constricting shoes.
+Orthotics aid in supporting the feet so that hammertoe does not get worse.

-9. Heel spurs- a condition in which calcium deposit accumulates between the heel and curve of the foot.
+9. Heel spurs- a condition in which calcium deposits accumulate between the heel and the curve of the foot.
 Orthotics can aid in lessening the inflammation.

-10. Cavus foot- a condition when the foot gets a high curve and because of it, an extreme load of weight is placed on the ball and heel while walking or standing.
-It can stress out the muscles of the feet which can cause splints and knee pain.
+10. Cavus foot- a condition where the foot gets a high curve and because of it, an extreme load of weight is placed on the ball and heel while walking or standing.
+It can stress out the muscles of the feet, which can cause splints and knee pain.

 If you’re still pondering if orthotics are the right solution for your alignment, here are our Doctors’ 5 suggested ways where customized orthotics help.